Parenting: Emotional IncestBy Dr. Margaret Paul

 November 14, 2007

-Emotional incest occurs when parents try to fill their inner emptiness by overly connecting with their child.
-Parents need to learn how to take responsibility for their own feelings so that their children do not feel this "yucky" pull.
+Emotional incest occurs when parents try to fill their inner emptiness by overly connecting with their child, and the child feels this "yucky" energy.

 "She used to sit me on the couch with her and grab my arms and look intently into my eyes, telling me how much she loved me and how important to her I was.
 I don't know exactly how to describe what I felt when she did that."